 There is bleeding at the injury site that won't stop after 10 minutes of direct pressure.

-You have a fever greater than 100 oF.
+You have a fever of 100oF or higher.

 There is pain at the site that will not go away, even after taking pain medicine.